California State Route 188: Route description

+Route 188 is defined in section 488 of the California Streets and Highways Code, and that the highway is "from the international boundary near Tecate to Route 94".

 SR 188, also known as Tecate Road, begins at the U.S.–Mexico border in the community of Tecate, Baja California; this border crossing handled roughly four percent of all traffic in between Baja California and California during 2008.
 The route progresses northward, passing through a large commercial district in Tecate, California.
 The highway heads to an intersection with Thing Road, where it turns to the northeast and out of the commercial district.
 The route continues to the northeast, intersecting with Humphries Road, where the surroundings become highly undeveloped.
 SR 188 continues to an intersection with SR 94 a short distance out of Potrero, where the designation ends and right-of-way merges into SR 94.

 The entire route is in the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.
 In 2013, SR 188 had an annual average daily traffic (AADT) of 5,600 at the northern terminus, and 5,900 at the southern terminus, the latter of which was the highest AADT for the highway.